TheArkian/AlspheDocs/README.md

 - Ascii-Art Command - Convert Text to Ascii-Art

+- Avatar Command - Grab your own or someone else's profile picture

 - Ban, Kick, Mute, Unmute and clear Commands - Make your server more secure

 - Calculator Command - Work out math questions on the spot

 - Config Command - Edit your server

-- Reddit Commands (cute, fact, and meme) - Displays reddit posts based on the command you choose
+- Reddit Commands (cute, fact, meme, joke) - Displays reddit posts based on the command you choose

 - Giveaway Commands (gstart, gend, and reroll) - Setup giveaways, quick and easy